May 1, 2026

 2.5.
 Changing the Term of Payment of Taxes

-Suffering damage as a result of force majeure is the basis for granting a deferment or installment plan for payment of tax for an amount not exceeding the value of the net assets of a legal entity without charging interest on this amount of debt (Art.
+Suffering damage as a result of force majeure was the basis for granting a deferment or installment plan for payment of tax for an amount not exceeding the value of the net assets of a legal entity without charging interest on this amount of debt (Art.
 100 of Tax Code).

 The authorized bodies for making decisions on changing the term for paying taxes are the Cabinet of Ministers, the tax committee, the customs committee and local government bodies.
-According to Presidential Decree No. UP-5969, local government bodies are obliged to provide entrepreneurs with deferment or installment plan on payment of tax for the use of water resources, property tax and land tax.
+According to Presidential Decree No. UP-5969, local government bodies were obliged to provide entrepreneurs with deferment or installment plan on payment of tax for the use of water resources, property tax and land tax.
 At the same time, the deferment (installment plan) is carried out on the basis of a taxpayer statement and the conclusion of the Ministry of Finance without providing additional documents (para.
 7 (3)).

 3.1.
 Administrative responsibility

-Prior to recent amendments, the Code of Administrative Liability (hereinafter “CAdL”) provided for liability for failure to take measures in the event of an accident and force majeure stipulated by Art.
+The Code of Administrative Liability (hereinafter “CAdL”) provided for liability for failure to take measures in the event of an accident and force majeure stipulated by Art.
 224 CtC, which states that the carrier is required, inter alia, to take measures for the safety of the goods and the vehicle.

 The Law of March 26, 2020 No. LRU-613 introduced liability for the dissemination of untrue information on the spread of quarantine and other infections dangerous to humans in the context of the emergence and spread of quarantine and other infections dangerous for humans.
 The commission of this act is punishable by:

-- a fine of up to 200 BCA (approximately US $ 4,700); or
+- a fine of up to 200 BCA (approximately US $ 6,793); or

 - compulsory community service up to 300 hours; or